gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 From where she huddled against the wall, the alley's mouth was a window onto hell.
-The blast had blown a hole twenty strides across in the market square.
+The blast had blown a hole twenty strides across in Mapmarket Square.
 Gobbets of red-orange fire sizzled among the scattered bricks.
 People ran back and forth, shouting and screaming, some trying to help the wounded, others trying to rescue their wares, and still others trying to knock down the stalls that were still